letsconnectvpn/letsconnect-vpn.org/pages/apps.md

 title: Apps
 ---

-Use the applications below to connect to your Let's Connect! server.
-See [app.letsconnect-vpn.org](https://app.letsconnect-vpn.org/) for a full list of applications and release notes.
+To use Let's Connect!, download the app for your device below!

 <p class="warning">
 You need your own server or a server someone set up for you to use!
 Without server the app is useless!
 To install your own server, see the
 <a href="install.html">Install</a> page.
 </p>

-To use Let's Connect!, download the app for your device below!

 <div class="apps">
 	<a target="_blank" href="https://app.letsconnect-vpn.org/windows/LetsConnectClient_latest.exe">